 and a subdirectory

-src has been created.
-If you need some other package
+If you need some other packages for your project,

 to install all dependencies of the current package.
 Afterwards, start your interactive Curry environment by